 SEAMS - SEAMS is a not-for-profit association that represents the all U.S.A. soft goods supply chain.
 It is comprised of manufacturing and contract manufacturing companies, and their suppliers in the sewn products industry.
 The mission of SEAMS is to work for the promotion of the sewn products industry by keeping members informed about federal issues that could affect them, and by offering members a variety of educational and other programs.
-SEAMS is headquartered in Columbia, SC. (www.seams.org) and represents companies engaged in the manufacture of the subject product.
+SEAMS is headquartered in Columbia, SC. (www.seams.org) and represents companies that manufacture the subject products in the United States.